HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-2 HF operation.md

 3. **Different Modes**: While you're mostly limited to voice as a Technician, you'll hear all sorts of modes on HF - SSB (Single Sideband), CW (Morse Code), and various digital modes.

+*CW stands for "Continuous Wave," which is another name for Morse code transmission.* Though it might seem outdated to newcomers, CW remains popular on the HF bands due to its efficiency and ability to get through when voice signals can't.

 #### HF Operating Tips

 Now, let's talk about actually using that 10-meter privilege:

-1. **Listen First**: Always listen before transmitting.
-HF bands can be crowded, and you don't want to interrupt ongoing conversations.
+1. **Listen First**: *Always listen before transmitting.
+Before calling CQ, you should make sure that the frequency is not already in use.* HF bands can be crowded, and you don't want to interrupt ongoing conversations.

 2. **Sideband Selection**: For voice on 10 meters and most HF bands above 10 MHz, you'll use USB (Upper Sideband).
 However, on HF bands below 10 MHz (like 40, 80, and 160 meters), LSB (Lower Sideband) is the convention.
 Remember: "Ten and up, USB; below ten, LSB."
 It's like choosing the right lane on a highway - using the correct sideband ensures clear communication and follows ham radio etiquette.

-3. **Speak Clearly**: HF can be noisy.
-Enunciate your words and use the international phonetic alphabet for your callsign.
+3. **Speak Clearly**: HF can be noisy. *Enunciate your words and use the standard phonetic alphabet for your callsign to ensure your transmission is received correctly.*

 4. **Be Patient**: HF contacts often involve more back-and-forth than VHF/UHF.
 Signal reports and location exchanges are common.

 5. **Watch for Openings**: 10 meters can suddenly come alive when conditions are right.
 Keep an ear out for increased activity.

+> **Key Information:**
+> Always check if a frequency is clear before transmitting.
+Use standard phonetics for clarity when operating on HF bands.
+The phonetic alphabet helps ensure your callsign is understood correctly under poor conditions.

 #### Calling CQ and Responding